The Memory of Whiteness

+The Memory of Whiteness is a science fiction novel by Kim Stanley Robinson, published in September 1985.

+Theme

+The novel shares with Robinson's Mars trilogy a focus on human colonization of the Solar System; it depicts a grand tour from the outer planets toward the Sun, visiting many human colonies along the way.
+The different human societies on the visited planets and planetoids are depicted in detail.

+Plot summary

-The Memory of Whiteness is a science fiction novel written by Kim Stanley Robinson and published in September 1985.
-It shares with the Mars trilogy a focus on human colonization of the Solar System and depicts a grand tour that travels from the outer planets inward toward the Sun, visiting many human colonies along the way.
-The different human societies on the various planets and planetoids visited are depicted in detail.
-The purpose of the tour is to stage concerts by the "Holywelkin Orchestra", a futuristic musical instrument played by a selected master.
-Readers follow the Orchestra and its entourage together with a journalist, who after some time detects a conspiracy that seems to be connected with a group of gray-clad, sun-worshipping monks.
-The tour ends near the planet Mercury in a solar station belonging to these "Grays", which controls the white line energy source for the whole Solar System.
+The purpose of the novel's interplanetary tour is to stage concerts by the Holywelkin Orchestra, a futuristic musical instrument played by a selected master.
+Readers follow the Orchestra and its entourage along with a journalist, who eventually detects a conspiracy apparently connected with a group of gray-clothed, sun-worshipping monks.
+The tour ends near the planet Mercury, in a solar station belonging to these "Grays", which controls the white-line energy source for the entire Solar System.

 Reception

-Dave Langford reviewed The Memory of Whiteness for White Dwarf #76, and stated that "this is impressive for its scope and feel of connecting the two cultures: both music and multidimensional physics sound convincing."
+David Langford reviewed The Memory of Whiteness for White Dwarf magazine (issue #76), calling it "impressive for its scope and feel of connecting the two cultures: both music and multidimensional physics sound convincing."